 This study involves 50 countries and is led by Polish researchers and funded by the National Science Centre in Poland.

-Prof. Jane Parker will conduct the NZ leg of the project, involving a survey of employees on micro-, meso- and macro-influences on their work engagement and addiction.
-Cross-national outputs will include the NZ data.
+Professor Jane Parker will conduct the New Zealand leg of the project, involving a survey of employees on micro-, meso- and macro-influences on their work engagement and addiction.
+Cross-national outputs will include the New Zealand data.

 Varieties of industrial relations systems